 Additionally, higher CFM bathroom fans typically use more energy to operate than lower-rated ones.
 This is where the efficiency of an exhaust fan becomes important:

-In an ideal world, a fan would be able to have a really high CFM value, whilst only using a small amount of energy.
+In an ideal world, a fan would have a really high CFM value, while only using a small amount of energy.
 Although this isn’t really possible, manufacturers are constantly trying to improve the efficiency of their devices to lower their energy consumption.

-If your fan isn’t very efficient, then is going to be quite expensive to run.
-This can quickly offset the savings that are made by using an exhaust fan in the first place, so is definitely something that we want to avoid.
+If your fan isn’t very efficient, then it is going to be quite expensive to run.
+This can quickly offset the savings made by using an exhaust fan in the first place.
+It is definitely something that we want to avoid if possible.

 When you’re looking into which bathroom exhaust fan to buy, make sure to look out for the products that have an Energy Star certificate.
-This lets you know that the fan has been designed with efficiency in mind and has passed external tests to prove it.
+This lets you know that the fan is designed with efficiency in mind.
+Having an Energy Star certificate also means it has passed external tests.

 There are a couple of different methods that exhaust fan heaters make use of to generate their warmth.
 Specifically, these are infrared lamps and heating elements.
 In truth, the vast majority of modern bathroom exhaust fans use a heating element, but why is that the case?

-A heating element setup works by first generating heat from the element, which is then circulated around the bathroom using a small fan.
+A heating element setup works by first generating heat from the element, and then circulating it around the bathroom using a small fan.
 This fan is separate from the main exhaust fan that removes moisture from the room.

 On the other hand, a bathroom exhaust fan with an infrared lamp takes a simpler approach.
-When the lamp is turned on, infrared energy is produced by a bulb which is transferred around the room as light rays.
+When the lamp is turned on, infrared energy transfers around the room as light rays from the bulb.

 Using a heating element is preferable because it distributes heat around the bathroom much more evenly.
-An infrared lamp generates heat more rapidly, but the warmth is typically concentrated in one small area.
+An infrared lamp generates heat more rapidly, but the warmth typically concentrates in one small area.

 Another thing to consider when it comes to the heater is how much heat it produces.
-The very best bathroom exhaust fans will be able to heat a room as quickly as the central heating, and use less energy whilst doing so.
+The very best bathroom exhaust fans will be able to heat a room as quickly as the central heating.
+They also use less energy while doing so.

-The heat output varies between different models, but typically you should be looking for an output of around 1000-1500 watts for a small to medium-sized bathroom.
-If you want to heat a very large space, then you’ll have to look further for a model with a higher wattage.
+The heat output varies between different models.
+Typically you should be looking for an output of around 1000-1500 watts for a small to medium-sized bathroom.
+If you want to heat a very large space, then look for a model with a higher wattage.

 As with the CFM power of a fan, efficiency is also of great importance here.
 Making heat can consume a lot of energy, so it’s essential that your exhaust fan is taking active steps to ensure that it’s working efficiently.
 Again, look out for that Energy Star certificate to confirm this.

 If you’re upgrading or replacing an existing bathroom exhaust fan, then ideally you need to find a new one that fits into the same cavity and vent duct.
-Adding a new vent duct can be a tricky process, so is best avoided where possible.
+Adding a new vent duct can be a tricky process, so it is best to avoid this where possible.

 Luckily, there are standard sizes for bathroom exhaust fans, and they’ll typically fit into either a 4-inch or a 6-inch duct.
-Moreover, many manufacturers include adapters with their products so that they can be used with either of these vent sizes.
+Also, many manufacturers include adapters with their products so that they can use either of these vent sizes.

 After a long day, there’s nothing better than kicking back in the bath with a good book.
 Unfortunately, a noisy exhaust fan can quickly ruin your relaxing environment and turn the bathroom into a place that you want to avoid.

 This problem can be eliminated by choosing a fan that has a low noise production.
-Most bathroom exhaust fans will be advertised with their ‘noise rating’.
-A noise rating is measured in something called ‘sones’ and is an easy way to determine how loud you can expect the fan to be.
+Most bathroom exhaust fans advertise their ‘noise rating’.
+A noise rating is measured in something called ‘sones’.
+Sones are an easy way to determine how loud you can expect the fan to be.

-As an example, the hum of a fridge is typically measured at around 1 sone, whilst normal conversation voices are between 4 and 5 sones.
+For example, the hum of a fridge is typically measured at around 1 sone, while normal conversation voices measure between 4 and 5 sones.
 If having a quiet fan is important to you, then we’d recommend choosing something that has a noise rating of 2 sones or lower.

 Some bathroom exhaust fans will have some extra features included in order to improve the performance and user experience.
 Additions include motion sensors, speed selection switches, and indicator lights.